Loading…

 Planning tip

-When to go, Clear views are possible year-round from Karimabad; spring and autumn skies tend to be clearest.
+Best Time to Visit, Clear views are possible year-round from Karimabad; spring and autumn skies tend to be clearest.

 Getting there, No approach needed, it is visible directly from Karimabad town and Baltit Fort.